vpc-ccg/calib/README.md

 All these prerequisites can easily be satisfied using [Anaconda](https://docs.anaconda.com/anaconda/install/linux).

-### Tools Tested
+### Calib, Rainbow, and starcode Prerequisites
 We are benchmarking Calib against [Rainbow](https://github.com/ChongLab/rainbow), [starcode](https://github.com/gui11aume/starcode), and [Du Novo](https://github.com/galaxyproject/dunovo).
-Rainbow and starcode need to be downloaded, compiled, and their executables in your `PATH`.
-Du Novo is trickier, since it doesn't have its own wrapper.
-For that, we have seperated Du Novo's benchmarking into a separate script.
+Rainbow and starcode need to be downloaded, compiled, and their executables to be in your `PATH`.
+Calib was tested using GCC 5.2, but earlier versions supporting C++11 should work.

-### Du Novo Special Prerequistes
+### Du Novo Prerequistes
 Do Novo requires using Python 2.7, and some old version of samtools.
 We handled this by a script that creates a special Anaconda environment for Du Novo to run in.
 All what you need is:
 - Install [Anaconda](https://docs.anaconda.com/anaconda/install/linux)
 - Download [Du Novo](https://github.com/galaxyproject/dunovo) to `~/bin/dunovo` or make sure to modify the line in `run_dunovo_test.sh` to reflect where dunovo is installed.
 Make sure to not add `/` at the end: